DosMike/SM-MiscPlugins/README.md

 * sm_propmodel [ref] - returns the model path for the ref or aimed prop
 * sm_colorprop &lt;r> &lt;g> &lt;b> [a] - colors a prop. r, g, b go from 0 to 255, a is optional with a min of 50

+## [TF2] QuickTrack
+Allows servermods to quickly set up race tracks around maps with checkpoints, similar to bhop/surf timers.
+The setup is done entirely through VGUI menus and player positioning.
+Checkpoints within a track have to be visited in sequence for the attempt to progress, best times get a shoutout.

+Saving tracks will write all open tracks with zones into a config file in tf/cfg/tracks/ named after the map.
+The file is reloaded at map start, but can manually be reloaded at any point.

+Commands:
+* sm_edittrack [track] - Open the track editor for the track (ADMFLAG_GENERIC)
+* sm_tracktop [track] - Open the top-scores for the current track, or the specified track
+* sm_stoptrack - End the track a player is currently on

 ## [ANY] SlapAndBury
 Three command for admins with the SLAY flag:
 * sm_bury <target> / sm_unbury <target> - force players stuck into the ground.
 * sm_rslap <target> [repeats] [delay] [damage] - use this instead of spamming your sm_slap bind or mashing up,enter in console

+## [ANY] SmartEdictOverflow
+A plugin that tries to keep your server alive just a little bit longer before it has to reset the map (or whatever you low edict action is).
+Amout the limit: SEOP tries to be smart and counts edicts at the start of the map for a dynamic limit.
+If you specify a limit smaller than the dynamic limit, it will pick the dynamic limit over your value to ensure gameplay is possible.
+If you still run into the edict limit at that point, you probably got other problems.
+For this reason SEOP also does not really support reloading (the initial edict count will be off).

+ConVars:
+* `seop_edictlimit 2000` - When to start acting
+* `seop_edictaction 2` - What to do over the limit: 0 = block spawning new stuff, 1 = try to delete old stuff, 2 = both
+* `seop_edictlimitwarn 1950` - Start warning people when more that this amount of edicts is around (+overlay)
+* `seop_edictlimitwarn_hudflags *` - Admin flag required to see get the overlay showed automatically (over warn limit)
+* `seop_edictsperplayer 11` - How many edicts to guesstimate for every player in the dynamic limit

+Commands:
+* `seop_info` - Dump some stats into the console
+* `seop_track` - Manually toggle the info overlay

 ## [TF2] TDM Tickets
 A small plugin for TF2 servers that implements a battlefield like ticket system for team deathmatch.